Debbi McArthur IACP-CDT

 Every dog teaches us something new and education never ends.
 I believe in bettering ourselves through learning and experience not only in dogs but with other species as well.
 Training with Rick Quinn in a Hosemanship Clinic who trained with Buck Brannaman was a great experience for me to see how our philosophies and training approach with dogs crosses over to other species.

-I am a professional member of the International Association of Canine Professionals (IACP), The Canadian Association of Pet Dog Trainers, Canadian Kennel Club, Portage Kennel Club, German Shepherd Club of Manitoba, and German Shepherd Club of Canada.
+I am a professional member of the International Association of Canine Professionals (IACP) and have earned my CDT title.
+I am also a member of The Canadian Association of Pet Dog Trainers, Canadian Kennel Club, Portage Kennel Club, German Shepherd Club of Manitoba, and German Shepherd Club of Canada.

 I still breed and show my top quality German Shepherds through Longburn German Shepherds for conformation and family companions.